 Look for their resources and insights throughout bereavedparenting.org, and check them out on the web to learn more about what they offer!

-These tools are brief 15 minute on-line programs to help parents and caregivers of bereaved children achieve their goals in three areas: Be Kind to Yourself; Strengthen Your Relationship with Your Children and Listen So Your Children Will Talk More to You [CG3] .
+These tools are brief 15 minute online programs to help parents and caregivers of bereaved children achieve their goals in three areas: Be Kind to Yourself, Strengthen Your Relationship with Your Children, and Listen So Your Children Will Talk More to You.
 Check them out!
 Service providers are encouraged to distribute the Practical Tools to their parents and to integrate them into their services.
 Our webinar provides coaching for service providers on how to best use these tools in working with your parents.
-They are free of charge.
-Register here for the seminar of your choice.
+They are free of charge, and you can register for the seminar of your choice.

-Description: Resilient Parenting for Bereaved Families Program is an evidence-based 10-meeting program for parents and caregivers of bereaved children.
-The program is based on research showing positive benefits for bereaved parents and their children (insert link to our research page).
+Resilient Parenting for Bereaved Families Program is an evidence-based 10-meeting program for parents and caregivers of bereaved children.
+The program is based on research showing positive benefits for bereaved parents and their children.
 We offer intensive training to enable service providers to deliver the program with high quality and fidelity and to help agencies to sustain the program over time following training.
 Training is offered at scheduled times.
 Click here to learn more about how to receive training.

 These are very challenging times for bereaved families, and they are also unusually challenging times for the people who serve them, who support them, and who are going the extra mile to figure out what that means in a time of increasingly collective grief.
 If you are a provider of services for bereaved children and caregivers during the COVID-19 pandemic, you deserve and need new kinds of support for your work!
 On this page, we will link to what we consider some of the best resources out there for service providers.